Local file conversion for Windows

 Does it require an account?

-No. The core experience does not require sign-in or account creation.
+No. The core experience does not require sign in or account creation.

 What kinds of files can it convert?

-Does it support PDF or document conversion?
+Does it support document conversion?

-Can it convert multiple files at once?
+Can it convert multiple files?

 Does it overwrite the original file?